in Atlantic City on a Budget

 almost professional gamblers who should be wearing green eye shades.

-Don't buy your ticket online.
+As of this writing, don't buy your ticket online.
 Instead, head to Greyhound at the Port Authority bus terminal (41st and Eighth Avenue) for this special.
-Any subway to Times Square brings you there.
+Any NYC subway line to Times Square bring you there or near there..

 You have a choice of stops